Table of Contents

 Provider Encryption

 Google Drive, Dropbox, and iCloud all encrypt files at rest and in transit.
 However, the provider holds the encryption keys, meaning they can decrypt your files if compelled by law enforcement or if their systems are breached.
+This is often called "server-side encryption" and while it protects against certain attacks, it does not give you full control over who can access your data.

 Client-Side Encryption